scalar-labs/scalar-admin/README.md

 # scalar-admin

-scalar-admin is an admin interface and client tool for Scalar services such as [Scalar DL](https://github.com/scalar-labs/scalardl) and [Scalar DB](https://github.com/scalar-labs/scalardb) applications.
+scalar-admin is an admin interface and client tool for Scalar services such as [ScalarDL](https://github.com/scalar-labs/scalardl) and [ScalarDB](https://github.com/scalar-labs/scalardb) applications.
-It will help you to pause Scalar DL Ledger cluster or Scalar DB server cluster to create a transactionally-consistent backup.
+It will help you to pause ScalarDL Ledger, ScalarDL Auditor, and ScalarDB Cluster to create a transactionally-consistent backup.

 ## scalar-admin client tool